gep13/gep13/input/blog/2019-a-retrospective.md

 * GitFlow
 * GitVersion

-As a result, my overall reputation has gone up to (an increase of).
+As a result, my overall reputation has gone up to 11021 (an increase of 3985).
 However, that quite large jump isn't just from me answering questions.
 [Stack Overflow recently changed the rules](https://stackoverflow.blog/2019/11/13/were-rewarding-the-question-askers/) so that instead of getting 5 points for an upvote on a question, you would instead get 10 points.
 This was back dated, and as a result of my [question here](https://stackoverflow.com/questions/30024353/how-to-use-visual-studio-code-as-default-editor-for-git) I got a big jump in overall points.

 ![Stack Overflow Reputation](https://gep13wpstorage.blob.core.windows.net/gep13/2020/02/01/Stack-Overflow-Reputation.png)